Retired railroad engineer back fishing in the Florida sunshine and spending time with his wife.

 Life Before Zephyr® Valves:

-I was fortunate enough to have a job I loved and looked forward to going to everyday.
+I was fortunate enough to have a job I loved and looked forward to going to every day.
 I spent 36 years working as an engineer for CSX Railroad.
 I spent my days on the train seeing parts of Florida many never get to see.
-On my days off, I enjoyed fishing, hunting, and spending time with my family and dogs.
+I enjoyed fishing, hunting, and spending time with my family and dogs.
 But as my breathing became worse, the activities I loved to do started decreasing.

 I was diagnosed with severe COPD/emphysema at age 62.
 Even though I quit smoking 24 years ago, the habit still had a severe impact on my lung health.
-I was using multiple inhalers multiple times a day.
 It felt like I was living on my rescue inhalers.
-It never left my side.
-In the beginning of my diagnosis, I used oxygen only at night, but that soon grew to be an all-day thing too.
-I was really scared to do anything, even simple things like walking out to my truck, because honestly I was scared I was going to die.
+One was always by my side.
+In the beginning, I used oxygen only at night, but that soon grew to be an all-day thing too.
+I was really scared to do anything; even simple things like walking out to my truck, because honestly, I was scared that I was going to die.

 When you have COPD or emphysema, it feels like you are living in a bubble.
 You are strapped to your oxygen and the activities you loved so much are taken away.
-Sometimes my breathing was so bad that I couldn’t even catch my breath enough to take my rescue inhaler.
-My breathing got down to 25% and that is when Dr. Juan Cevallo referred me to Dr. Nathan Do’s office and started my testing to get the Zephyr Valves.
+My breathing got down to 25% and that is when Dr. Juan Cevallos referred me to Dr. Nathan Do’s office, and we started the testing to get Zephyr Valves.

 Life After Zephyr Valves:

-After doing all the necessary testing, I was told I was a candidate for the Zephyr Valves and I received my very own set in August 2020.
-The procedure was quick and relatively painless.
+After doing all the necessary testing, I was told I was a candidate for the Zephyr Valves.
+I received my very own set in August 2020.
+The procedure was quick and relatively painless for me.
 My throat was a little sore from the bronchoscope, but it was so minor, I didn’t even need to take a Tylenol®.
-I was in the hospital for the required three days, and every morning and night I got a chest x-ray to make sure the valves were in the right places and they were working properly.
-Like clockwork, at 6:50am, he came into my room and listened to me breathe.
+I was in the hospital for the required three days, and every morning and night I got a chest X-ray to make sure the valves were in the right places, and they were working properly.
+Like clockwork, at 6:50 a.m., the doctor came into my room and listened to me breathe.
 The first morning he heard a small buzzing sound which just meant one of the valves hadn’t settled in yet.
 By the second morning though, I was in the clear.
 Once Dr. Do gave me the go-ahead, I was walking laps around the hospital floor.

-I had follow-up appointments with Dr. Do after two weeks, one month, and six weeks after the procedure.
+I had follow-up checks at two weeks, four weeks, and six weeks post-procedure.
 He said everything was working properly.
 I was so excited to get the green light to get back to what I love to do!
-I am not able to run a marathon, not that I would want to anyway, but I am back in my boat fishing, and enjoying the outdoors with the dogs.
+I am not able to run a marathon, not that I would want to anyway.
+What I want is to be back in my boat fishing and enjoying the outdoors with the dogs.